domirick/collateral-description-agent/README.md

 ### Python
 4. (Optional, but recommended) Create a [virtual environment](https://docs.python.org/3/library/venv.html) and activate it
 5. Install required packages: `pip install -r requirements.txt`
-6. Place the images of a single asset to the data folder
+6. Place the images of a single asset to the `data` folder
 7. Start telemetry service with `python -m phoenix.server.main serve`
-8. Start the app with `python app/app.py loadenv` (loadenv flag is for loading the environment variables)
+8. Start the app with `python app-v2/app.py loadenv` (you can change the version) (loadenv flag is for loading the environment variables)
 9. You can check the telemetry and follow the calls on http://localhost:6006

 ### Docker